-On April 26 2021, the Company completed a recapitalisation and Board change, introducing new Directors, Mr Simon Grant-Rennick and Mr Burns Singh Tennent-Bhohi.
-After the company’s Annual General Meeting held on 26 April 2021, Mr Brian Jones & Mr Ken Hillen resigned from the Board of Directors.
+On 26 April 2021, the Company completed a recapitalisation and Board change, introducing new Directors, Mr Simon Grant-Rennick and Mr Burns Singh Tennent-Bhohi.
+After the Company’s Annual General Meeting held on 26 April 2021, Mr Brian Jones & Mr Kenneth Hillen resigned from the Board of Directors.

-The injection of new capital and Directors, enabled the Company to review its existing financial position, its underlying assets and consider how best to progress and create value for shareholders of the company.
-I am pleased to report that on 11th June, the company announced and posted a Circular to convene a General Meeting to approve proposals and resolutions to create a premier medtech and biotech investment company that includes a conditional brokered financing for gross proceeds of, £2,000,500.
+The injection of new capital and Directors enabled the Company to review its existing financial position, its underlying assets and consider how best to progress and create value for shareholders of the Company.
+I am pleased to report that on 11 June 2021, the Company announced and posted a Circular to convene a General Meeting to approve proposals and resolutions to create a premier MedTech and biotech investment company that includes a conditional brokered financing for gross proceeds of, £2,000,500.

 Change of Corporate Advisor

-The Company in line with the brokered placing, appointed Peterhouse Capital Limited as the Company’s Corporate Advisor & Corporate Broker
+The company appointed Peterhouse Capital Limited as the company’s Corporate Advisor & Corporate Broker